4G LTE vs 5G: What’s the Difference and Which Is Better for You?

 Is 5G better than LTE?

-In most cases, 5G is better than 4G LTE because it delivers much faster speeds and lower latency.
+Yes, 5G is better than 4G LTE because it delivers much faster speeds and lower latency.
 5G can be 10 to 100 times faster and offers response times as low as 1 to 10 milliseconds, compared to 30 to 50 milliseconds on 4G LTE.
 This makes 5G ideal for streaming, gaming, and real-time apps.
 However, 4G LTE is still more reliable in many areas, especially in suburban or rural regions, where it often provides more stable connections and better battery efficiency.

 Should I put my phone on LTE or 5G?